Optimal Impedance Matching and Quantum Limits of Electromagnetic Axion and Hidden-Photon Dark Matter Searches: Scan Sensitivity of A Resonant Search

 However, there is one contribution that we are yet to consider, which was not considered in previous works.
 The contribution is that from \emph{the scan.} If we were to step at 1 part in $Q_{s}$, we would be sensitive to dark matter over more than one scan step!
 We would be sensitive over $\sim Q_{s}/Q_{\rm DM}$ scan steps.
 At a step size of 1 part in $NQ_{s}$, we are sensitive over $\sim NQ_{s}/Q_{\rm DM}$ steps.
 Adding SNR contributions in quadrature then tells us that the total SNR at the dark-matter signal band varies as $Q_{s}^{1/2}$, giving a sensitivity scaling of $Q_{s}^{-1/4} \propto Q_{\rm int}^{-1/4} \propto Q^{-1/4}$.

 \end{enumerate}

-We have demonstrated that the sensitivity to dark matter increases with quality factor even when the sensitivity quality factor exceeds the dark-matter quality factor. \emph{In particular, an experiment benefits fundamentally from a quality factor above one million.}
+We have now explain how the scan sensitivity to dark matter increases with quality factor even when the sensitivity quality factor exceeds the dark-matter quality factor. \emph{In particular, an experiment benefits fundamentally from a quality factor above one million.}

 One caveat is that there must be a limit to this scaling due to power conservation.
-This is precisely the concept discussed in Section \ref{sec:ResvBroad_resistive}.
+This is related directly to the impedance-matching concept discussed in Sections \ref{sec:power_flow} and \ref{sec:DM_circuits}.
 There, we found that at extremely high cavity quality factors, the apparatus backacts on the dark-matter source.
 These quality factors are impractical, so we may ignore them for any realizable experiment.

 Of course, there are practical aspects that must be taken into consideration.
 Obtaining an internal Q larger than $10^{6}$ is a difficult task, especially for axion searches in which the large magnetic field makes the use of superconducting materials challenging.
 Depending on the frequency and the Q, integrating for a resonator ring-up time (which is critical to obtaining the enhanced sensitivity with increased Q) may be impractical.
 Also, because of the possibility of dark-matter clumping, the dark-matter signal may disappear or may be substantially reduced in the middle of the longer integration (see Appendix \ref{sec:variation}).
 However, this could also happen at quality factors lower than one million.
-We illustrate here that there is no known, fundamental property of the dark-matter field that prevents one from obtaining higher sensitivity at quality factors above $Q_{\rm DM}$ for a resonant scanning search.
+We simply illustrate here that there is no known, fundamental property of the dark-matter field that prevents one from obtaining higher sensitivity at quality factors above $Q_{\rm DM}$ for a resonant scanning search.
 The coherence time of the dark matter and the intrinsic bandwidth of the dark-matter signal do not fundamentally set an ``optimal Q'' for detection.